How Do I get a Library Card?

 Especially for Teachers!

 Any Ohio teacher in a public, private, or parochial school; nursery school or day care center; or any home school teacher registered with a school is eligible for a Teacher Card.
-Teachers have a 30-day grace period after items are due before fines are accrued (DVDs and kits have only a 5-day grace period).
+As a special thank you, Teacher Cards are fine free!
 Borrowing limits are the same as a regular card.

 For the first 30 days of a new card, new patrons can borrow up to five items at a time.
 After 30 days, patrons can borrow up to 100 items (up to 10 DVDs) at a time.